 An undated study taken at Doncaster – Bill Reed

 Transfer back to Ardesley on 1st April 1962 presaged the last stage of No. 60123’s life.
 With six allocations it had been moved around more than most A1s.
 Passenger trains continued much as before, examples being the down ‘Tees-Tyne Pullman’ from the capital on 8th August and the 15:55hrs to Leeds on the 18th.
 The first recorded non-passenger working of No. 60123 also proved to be its last.
 On 7th September it suffered severe damage when it derailed at Offord when pulling the 08:20hrs King’s Cross Goods-Leeds.
-It entered Doncaster Works on the 24th but was withdrawn on 1st October – the first A1 to be condemned.
+It entered Doncaster Works on the 24th but was withdrawn on 1st October, the first Peppercorn A1 to be condemned.
 With a service life of just 13 years 7 months, No. 60123 was one of the shortest-lived A1s.
 In its time it had carried seven boilers.
 Scrapping was at Doncaster Works; the last reported sighting of No. 60123 was in the Works yard on 14th October.

 H.A.Ivatt makes a sorry sight at Doncaster – Richard Greenwood